atugman/Cloud-Innovation-Summit-Docker/codelab.md

 IBM Cloud Satellite provides customers with the ability to run IBM Cloud services on their own infrastructure, whether that’s on-premises, at the edge, or even in a different public Cloud than IBM, such as Azure, AWS, or GCP.
 This provides customers with the ability to consistently deploy and manage their applications regardless of where they are running!

+As mentioned previously, SecureBank provides customers with a modern banking experience and focuses on the speed in which new features are delivered to market.
+This is a huge differentiator for them against their competitors.
+A big part of why they’re able to deliver new features faster is their microservices architecture, which they run on Red Hat OpenShift on multiple Clouds, including IBM Cloud and Microsoft Azure.
+OpenShift provides a consistent orchestration platform that ensures their software can be delivered and managed consistently regardless of where the infrastructure is hosted!

 As you’ve likely noticed throughout this lab, the Security and Compliance Center can scan and evaluate a number of different environments.
 IBM Cloud Satellite is no exception – SCC can also scan an IBM Cloud Satellite environment and provide validation results.
 This means that while leveraging the consistency and portability of container-based application development via IBM Cloud Satellite, the Security and Compliance Center can still encompass these environments into its single pane of glass.

 Furthermore, SCC has a specific ROKS integration, as well as a predefined profile designed specifically to evaluate the security and compliance of ROKS clusters.
 Let’s start by exploring this profile.